Abandinus: Epigraphic evidence

-Semantics of the theonym
+Interpreting the god's name

-The semantics of the theonym are unknown.
-All the same, linguistic knowledge of Proto-Celtic lexis permits a narrowing of the likely possibilities of the theonym's semantics.
-The name could be interpreted as an extended form of a stem composed of Proto-Celtic elements deriving from Proto-Indo-European roots *ad- ‘to’ + either *bʰend- ‘sing, rejoice’ or *bʰendʰ- ‘bind’.
+The name's meaning is unknown.
+But it can be narrowed down.
+The name can be interpreted as an extended form of a stem composed of Proto-Celtic elements deriving from Proto-Indo-European roots *ad- ‘to’ + either *bʰend- ‘sing, rejoice’ or *bʰendʰ- ‘bind’.
 Along these lines, the name would mean ‘(the god) who sings to (something/someone)’ or ‘(the god) who binds (something/someone) to (something/someone).’

 However, it is also possible to see the name as an extended form of a variant form of the Proto-Celtic word *abon- ‘river,’ derived from the Proto-Indo-European root *ab-, *h₂eb- ‘water, river’.
 The shorter element *abo- likely existed in the Proto-Celtic hydronomy as a word for ‘river’ or ‘water.’
 It is evident in Romano-Celtic as an unspecific variant name for the rivers flowing into the Humber, documented as Abus.
 This element developed in Modern Welsh as aber- meaning ‘river estuary’.
 This *abo- element could have been the source of the Ab-- element in the theonym Abandinus.
 So the name can also be analysed as *Ab-Andinus ‘Andinus of the River,’ Andinus being a theonym attested elsewhere in the ancient Roman Empire.